Modi’s Nervous Body Language Makes His Speech At BRICS Summit Uninspiring

 Clutching the podium:

 Clutching the two ends of the podium is an easy way to release tension.
 But this locks the hands which can otherwise be used to highlight the points that one makes.
 Anyone who has watched Modi in other speeches back home would know that he is a master at using his hands for effective emphasis and illustration.
 The larger the audience, the more emphatic would be his hand movements to ensure that the people sitting on the last seats don’t miss his energy.
 One is only left guessing as to what happened to those hand movements during this particular speech in Brasilia.
+Recognizing such shifts in body language can help speakers refine their delivery and ensure their success in engaging their audience.

 Lack of correct expressions:

 If you turn off the volume, you cannot make out whether Modi is reading out a grocery list or proposing solutions that can take the BRICS nations forward to build a better tomorrow.
 A good speaker shows the ebbs and tides of emotional variations as his speech proceeds.
-Forget to show the expected level of enthusiasm and accompanying expressions and you will invite enable the audience to switch off their auditory receptors.
+Forget to show the expected level of enthusiasm and accompanying expressions and you will invite enable the audience to switch off their auditory receptors. .
+Awareness of communication nuances, such as expressions and tone, can transform a speech from mundane to memorable, which is essential for advancing in any career that demands public speaking.

 When the camera at the BRICS summit moved around the audience, you could see that the audience was not very impressed.
 At best, there were a few polite smiles being handed out to Modi.
 In circumstances like these, serious proposals, like the ones Modi was making, can be lost.
 It is therefore imperative for any good speaker to be aware of his non-verbal behaviour when he is on the stage.
 While it would certainly be challenging to focus on your behaviour as well as the content of your speech simultaneously, some practice beforehand can make the difference.